 Where do you go when your child takes his own life?
 There is nothing worse than this.

 The celebration of life was at a large hall downtown.
 Every aspect of the day was taken care of by volunteers: planning, decorating, food, drink, crafts for little ones, boughs of evergreen, writing implements for sharing snippets of memories.
-Hot drinks and marshmallows outside by the fire.
+Hot drinks and marshmallows outside by the fire like Calvin would have wanted.
 A beautifully hand-crafted wooden box to store parchment pages of written memories — the blond wood the colour of his beautiful hair, his name etched in the sliding cover.
 The place was packed.
 One friend introduced the speeches and thanked all those who helped.
 The owner of the dojo gave a recounting of the fierce fighting competitor that Calvin was and also of the kind teacher with a huge heart for his young charges.
 The gym guys shoulder-to-shoulder, sniffling, their hands folded tightly.
 Eyes lowered.
 Cheeks wet with tears.

 Jonah and Daisy talked about Calvin’s life.
 The kind of person he was, the kind of brother and son he was.
 His personality and some funny memories of him.
 Jonah finally said that he had decided to find solace in the joy of seventeen years that they had had with Calvin.
 At least they had had the honour and pleasure of him for seventeen years.

 Extreme grief and mourning ensued for the loss of one of our boys – the first step of three.

 Some years have passed since we lost this beautiful young man.
 I feel that he slipped through the cracks in our mental health system.
 He was so loved and so well taken care of, yet he still slipped through.
 Can you imagine the youth who do not have attentive parents?